Generic mean curvature flows with cylindrical singularities I: the normal forms and nondegeneracy: Geometric consequences of the -normal form

 \end{proof}

-\begin{proof}[Proof of Theorem \ref{ThmtypeI}] We only need to prove that for the corresponding RMCF $\{M_t\}$, when $t$ is sufficiently large, $M_t\cap B_{\delta_2e^{t/2}}$ has bounded $|A|$.
+\begin{proof}[Proof of Theorem \ref{ThmtypeI}] We only need to prove that for the corresponding rescaled mean curvature flow $\{M_t\}$, when $t$ is sufficiently large, $M_t\cap B_{\delta_2e^{t/2}}$ has bounded $|A|$.
 This is true just as the proof of Theorem \ref{prop:Mconnbhd}. \end{proof}